Adding Personnel to a Protocol

-Download and email this form to add new personnel to an approved OR pending protocol: Personnel Amendment Form
+Download and email this form to add new personnel to an approved, draft or pending protocol: Personnel Amendment Form

 Certification needed for inclusion on a protocol

-- CITI coursework: Contact the IACUC office for the courses needed for a specific protocol.
-First time users of the Collaborative Institutional Training Initiative (CITI) training modules should read the CITI Instruction Page for assistance.
+- First time and returning users of the Collaborative Institutional Training Initiative (CITI) training modules should view the CITI Instruction Page for assistance.

 - Email email@example.com to request an exemption to the GRST requirement if you are an MD or DVM

-A combination of online and hands-on surgical training may be required prior to performing non-survival or survival surgery independently.
+- A combination of online and hands-on surgical training may be required prior to performing non-survival or survival surgery independently.
 Direct observation by a UAC veterinarian may be required for individual surgeons and/or new surgical procedures to ensure surgical competency.
 The details of the Surgical Training Program are listed here.
-Sign up for the General Rodent Surgical Training here.

 Risk Assessment Questionnaire (RAQ):